maths/moodle-qtype_stack/doc/en/Authoring/Future_proof.md

 # Guidelines for ensuring that a question works in the future

 Creating a great STACK question takes effort and often people worry about how updating STACK or Moodle or other components running those questions might affect their questions.
-While there are no guarantees you can increase the ongoing reliability of your guestions by taking the following things into account.
+While there are no guarantees you can increase the ongoing reliability of your questions by taking the following things into account.

 In some parts of this document we mention "Abacus".
 The Abacus project is a STACK material sharing organisation that seeks to develop high-quality materials to be implemented following these guidelines.
 This document ends with additional guidelines adopted by Abacus.
 This is both good practice, and will be relevant if you ever intend to join Abacus.

 The most important things are listed here.
 More detail is below.

-1. Build guestions so that it is possible to detect changes in the platform.
+1. Build questions so that it is possible to detect changes in the platform.
 All questions must have "question tests", which allow unit testing of each question version.
 2. Use simple correct HTML with all closing tags, avoiding explicit style of your own.
 3. Use only simple core LaTeX Maths environments/commands, with only `\(...\)` and `\[...\]` as the maths delimiters.
 4. Avoid linking to externally hosted content, such as pictures and applets.